Nested Steps and Nested Standard Steps (Beta)

 Last updated

 ION solves this pain with enabling complex assembly through nested standard steps and nested steps.
 By embedding standard steps within other steps, users can create comprehensive dependency graphs, ensuring a structured and interconnected workflow.
 The solution has the ability to capture the most finite process such as torquing a bolt to the most complicated integration process by combining many nested steps with one another.
 The ability to nest procedures infinitely provides the flexibility to accommodate complex workflows.
 Automatic updates and improvements to standard steps are reflected across all dependent runs, significantly reducing the need for manual redlining and merging processes.
 This feature also encourages the use of MBom for subassemblies, facilitating the installation of entire subassemblies without creating circular dependencies.
-Furthermore, a feature to place specific standard steps on hold until all necessary instructions are correctly versioned prevents the risk of starting incomplete instructions.
 Overall, this feature enhances workflow efficiency, ensures consistent application of improvements, and provides the flexibility needed for managing complex builds effectively.

 Note: This feature is only available to those at the advanced or enterprise tiers.
 Please contact your CSM for more information.